takomo-io/takomo-docs/docs/command-line-usage/stacks-inspect-dependency-graph.md

         Print dependency graph of stacks within this command path.
 Defaults to the root stack group path ("/").
     </CliOption>
 </CliOptionsTable>

+### Options

+This command has no command-specific options.

 ### Common Options